 I am supervised by Dr Michael Edwards.

 My PhD examines ideas of sociability in the philosophy and theology of three seventeenth century English Catholics: Thomas White (1593-1676), Kenelm Digby (1603-1665), and Christopher Davenport (1598-1680).
-Through a comparative examination of their printed and manuscript works, it hopes to evidence that all three figures viewed and advertised their works as presenting solutions to a shared intellectual question: how could Catholics navigate the complex socio-political and confessional demands of early modern society whilst ensuring personal theological salvation?
+Through a comparative examination of their printed and manuscript works, it considers how all three figures viewed and advertised their works as presenting solutions to a shared intellectual question: how could Catholics navigate the complex socio-political and confessional demands of early modern society whilst ensuring personal theological salvation?
 In treating my subjects' responses to this question and the distinct cultural contexts in which they composed them, I primarily aim to develop understandings of the intellectual culture of early modern Catholicism and early modern notions of sociability.

 Robinson College, Cambridge Fellows and Graduates’ Research Day: ‘A Rose by Any Other Name Would Smell as Sweet?
 Cartesianism, the Eucharist, and the Problem of Philosophical Categorisation’ (January 2020).